-This page will show 3 methods of freezing herbs.
-Though all herbs can be frozen or dried, some herbs freeze better than dehydrating.
+Three methods of freezing herbs.
+Though all fresh herbs can be frozen or dried, some herbs freeze better than dehydrating.

 For herbs like basil, chives, lemon balm, mint or tarragon, freezing is an option that works well.